Smart Food Choices for Summer

 Staying hydrated is essential in summer, but those cold drinks can wreak havoc with your waistline.
 Be careful what you choose -- if you're drinking 12-ounce containers of sweet tea, sweetened soda, energy drinks, juice drinks, or beer, you're probably taking in about 150 calories a pop.
-Smoothies, milkshakes and cold coffee concoctions can go much higher.
-Keep liquids in check and drink water or light versions of your favorite quenchers.
+Smoothies, milkshakes, and cold coffee concoctions can go much higher.
+Try water or light versions of your favorite thirst quenchers.

 Frighteningly Fattening Fair Food

 Fairs and boardwalks serve up plenty of deep-fried diet disasters.
 From fried cheesecake (around 500 calories), fried macaroni and cheese (roughly 610 calories) to gigantic turkey legs (about 1,136 calories and 54 grams of fat), most eat-while-you-walk foods are a calorie overload.
 Skip the fried foods and instead choose cotton candy, caramel apples, or a simple grilled meat -- or share your treat with a friend.

 Salads can be the perfect summer dinner: light, refreshing bowls of veggies and lean protein.
 But high-calorie toppers can push a salad from lean to fattening in a hurry.
 Fried chicken strips, bacon, cheese, creamy dressings, and croutons are among the worst offenders.
 Instead, top your greens with grilled chicken, strips of lean meat, or eggs, then pile on the veggies and sprinkle with a light dressing.